Perfect season: Men

 The UCLA Bruins are the only team to have back-to-back perfect seasons (1971–1972, 1972–1973), and all four of the college's perfect seasons were under Hall of Fame head coach John Wooden.
-Additionally, under Wooden, UCLA had a record 88-game winning streak, from 1971–74.
+Additionally, under Wooden, UCLA had a record 88-game winning streak, from 1971 to 1974.

 The following teams completed a perfect regular season, but lost in the NCAA tournament or other postseason action: